tsipkens/atems/README.md

 4. the optimization toolbox, and
 5. the video and image blockset.

-If not already installed, these packages can be added to Matlab via the instructions available on [Matlab's website](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).
+If not already installed, these packages can be added to MATLAB via the instructions available on [MATLAB's website](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

 This program also has an *optional* submodule that adds support for perceptually uniform colormaps compiled from various sources and available at https://github.com/tsipkens/cmap.
 It can be added via git using